joanms/unicorn-attractor/README.md

 #### Accounts

 ##### Registration
-1. Navigate to registration page.
+1. Navigate to the registration page.
 2. Enter the email address of an already registered user and a new username.
 3. Ensure that an error message appears, saying that email addresses must be unique.
 4. Enter a unique email address and the username of an already registered user.